-The master’s degree in Clinical Research consists of 40 quarter units of study.
+The MAS in Clinical Research consists of 40 quarter units of study.

-Twelve Core Courses (26 units) in Epidemiology, Patient-Oriented Research, Biostatistics, Scientific Communication Skills, Health Services Research, Data Management/Informatics, and Professional Development make up the bulk of the 40 unit degree.
-These are supplemented by additional advanced statistics, experiential courses, and other elective courses selected by you to complete your own personal pathway (14 units).
+Core Courses (30 units) in Epidemiology, Patient-Oriented Research, Biostatistics, Scientific Communication Skills, Health Services Research, Data Management/Informatics, and Professional Development make up the bulk of the 40 unit degree.
+These are supplemented by additional advanced statistics, experiential courses, and other elective courses selected by you to complete your own personal pathway.
 It all culminates in a presentation of your Independent Study Research Project.

-Most required courses are conducted year-round over four consecutive 12-week periods.
+Most required courses are conducted year-round over four consecutive 11-week periods.
 The academic year is comprised of four quarters: summer (June), fall (September), winter (January), and spring (April).

-Classes are typically held in the late afternoons, evenings, to allow flexibility for participants’ home/work lives.
-The regularly scheduled core classes are typically held from 4-6pm at University City Center off I-805/Governor Drive.
+Classes are typically held in the late afternoon to allow flexibility for participants’ home/work lives.
+The regularly scheduled core classes are typically held from 2-4 pm or 4-6 pm at University City Center off I-805/Governor Drive.
 Elective classes are held either at University City Center or the La Jolla Campus, and their time offerings vary.

-The portfolio of course offerings for the MAS program in Clinical includes:
+The portfolio of course offerings for the program:

 (Scroll down below tables for descriptions of courses)

-Experiential Learning in Clinical Research - 2 units - CLRE-270
+Experiential Learning in Clinical Research - 2 X 2 units - CLRE-270

-This experiential course builds on the knowledge gained in the core curriculum through hands-on lab and simulation-based exercises.
+These experiential courses build on the knowledge gained in the core curriculum through hands-on lab and simulation-based exercises.
 Students will learn basic lab methods and communication skills pertinent to engaging subjects in clinical research.

-In this course, you will be assigned an MAS mentor to discuss your career development plan, self-assessment and hone in on an independent study project (ISP).
-During this course you will also be working with your MAS mentor, the ISP Dataset Coordinator and the Mentor Director to determine who your research mentor will be.
-By the end of the course, you will submit an ISP prospectus which will be a summary of your proposed research project and goals.
-The course will consist of readings, assignments and formalized mentoring sessions as well potentially meeting one or two research mentors.
-This course should be a stepping stone into the ISP course.
-Once your research mentor has been assigned, you will look into datasets that tie into your ISP and plan a pace of study for your project.
+In these courses, you will be assigned a MAS mentor to discuss your career development plan, self-assessment and hone in on an independent study project (ISP).
+You will also be working with your MAS mentor, the ISP Data set Coordinator and the Mentor Director to determine who your research mentor will be.
+You will submit a ISP prospectus which will be a summary of your proposed research project and goals.
+The courses will consist of readings, assignments and formalized mentoring sessions as well as potentially meeting one or two research mentors.
+These courses should be stepping stones into the ISP course.
+Once your research mentor has been assigned, you will look into data sets that tie into your ISP and plan a pace of study for your project.